Bias and Division in the Free World

-As such, we refer to $G_X = G_\mu$ as convenient.
-The law $\mu$ is fully characterized by $G_\mu$, and the relationship $\mu\leftrightarrow G_\mu$ is robust and continuous; see Section \ref{sec:free prob} below for details.

-In classical probability, the cumulant-generating function is the logarithm of the characteristic function; it has the essential property of linearizing independence: $\log \psi_{X+Y}(t) = \log\psi_X(t) + \log\psi_Y(t)$ if (and only if) $X$ and $Y$ are independent.
-An analog of this construction in free probability is the {\bf $R$-transform} $R_X$ in which the law $\mathcal{L}(X)$ is encoded, which satisfies $R_{X+Y}(z) = R_X(z) + R_Y(z)$ if and only if $X$ and $Y$ are {\em freely} independent.
-The functional relationship between $R_X$ and $G_X$ is more complicated than the simple logarithmic relationship in the classical context: for $z$ in an appropriate domain (discussed below),

-It is useful to simultaneously use ``reflected'' versions of both the Cauchy transform and the $R$-transform: The {\bf reciprocal Cauchy transform} $F_X(z) = 1/G_X(z)$, and the {\bf Voiculescu transform} that satisfies $\varphi_X(z) = R_X(1/z)$.
+and in this case, the distribution of $Y_0$ in \eqref{eq:ind.inc.zero} is precisely the L\'evy--Khintchine measure $\nu$ in \eqref{eq:logphi.zero}.
+The work \cite{steutel1973some} yields an analogous result in the positive $L^1$ category, showing that ${\mathcal L}(X) \in \mathcal{D}_m^+$ is infinitely divisible if and only if its size bias $X^s$ satisfies

+In this paper, we prove free probability analogs of \eqref{eq:ind.inc.zero} and \eqref{eq:ind.inc.sb}, giving new characterizations of the free probability version of infinite divisibility and, in fact, shedding new light on both the classical and free L\'evy--Khintchine formulas.

+To properly state these results, we briefly introduce the distributional transforms needed.
+The characteristic function $\psi_X$ encodes the distribution of $X$, and also encodes independence particularly well in terms of the cumulant-generating function $\log\psi_X$: $X,Y$ are independent iff $\log\psi_{X+Y} = \log\psi_X + \log\psi_Y$ (i.e.\ the cumulant-generating function linearizes independence).
+In free probability, instead of $\psi_X$ it is more convenient to use the {\bf Cauchy transform} where $\mathbb{C}_+$ denotes the upper half-plane $\{z\in\mathbb{C}\colon \mathrm{Im}\, z>0\}$.
+A Cauchy transform $G_X$ takes values in the lower half-plane $\mathbb{C}_- = -\mathbb{C}_+$; as such, since $0$ is not in its range, the {\bf reciprocal Cauchy transform} $F_X = 1/G_X$ is well-defined, and will also be used throughout this paper.

+The `free' in free probability refers to an alternative notion of independence, modeled on free groups, which makes sense for a wider class of random variables that do not necessarily commute under multiplication (for example high-dimensional random matrices); see Definition \ref{def:freeness}.
+The analog of the cumulant-generating function which linearizes {\bf free independence} is called the {\bf $R$-transform} $R_X$, defined in an open domain in $\mathbb{C}_+$; its relation \eqref{Grr:relations} to $G_X$ is not as simple as the exponential relation between $\psi_X$ and $\log\psi_X$, but the two functions determine each other in an often computationally feasible way, and $R_{X+Y} = R_X+R_Y$ precisely when $X,Y$ are freely independent.
+Corresponding to the reciprocal Cauchy transform, it is often useful to use a ``reflected'' version of $R_X$, the {\bf Voiculescu transform} $\varphi_X(z) = R_X(1/z)$.